muraliThokala/sdk-nrf/samples/wifi/ble_coex/README.rst

 Additional configuration
 ========================

-To enable different test modes, set up the following configuration parameters in the :file:`prj.conf` file:

-* Test modes: Use the following Kconfig options to select the required test case:

-  * :kconfig:option:`CONFIG_TEST_TYPE_WLAN_ONLY` for Wi-Fi-only test.
-  * :kconfig:option:`CONFIG_TEST_TYPE_BLE_ONLY` for Bluetooth LE-only test.
-  * :kconfig:option:`CONFIG_TEST_TYPE_WLAN_BLE` for concurrent Wi-Fi and Bluetooth LE test.

-  Based on the required test, set only one of these to ``y``.
-* Test duration: Use the :kconfig:option:`CONFIG_WIFI_TEST_DURATION` Kconfig option to set the duration of the Wi-Fi test and :kconfig:option:`CONFIG_BLE_TEST_DURATION` for the Bluetooth LE test.
-  The units are in milliseconds.
-  For example, to set the test for 20 seconds, set these values to ``20000``.
-  For the concurrent Wi-Fi and Bluetooth LE test, make sure that both are set to the same duration to ensure maximum overlap.
 * Bluetooth LE configuration: Set the Bluetooth LE connection interval limits using the :kconfig:option:`CONFIG_INTERVAL_MIN` and :kconfig:option:`CONFIG_INTERVAL_MAX` Kconfig options.
   The units are 1.25 milliseconds.
   For example, ``CONFIG_INTERVAL_MIN=80`` corresponds to an interval of 100 ms (80 x 1.25).